A Brief History of Husker Recruiting Rankings: 1987-2012

-If you apply a trend line — which, it must be noted, is a projection — to Nebraska’s average recruiting class rank, it looks like this:
+If you apply a trend line to Nebraska’s average recruiting class rank, it looks like this:

 Conventional wisdom confirmed?
 Maybe.
 Nebraska’s is recruiting slightly worse than it did during the height of its powers in the mid-1990s.
 But only slightly.

 For example, look at Nebraska’s recruiting classes from 1995 to 1999.
 The Huskers were arguably never hotter on the national scene than in the midst of that championship run and the recruiting rankings reflected that.
 Osborne’s best recruiting stretch came after the 1994 title and Solich was even able to ride the wave for a few years.
 That’s not surprising, but it’s hard to argue that Osborne won his first national title via a talent upgrade.